Element-centric clustering comparison unifies overlaps and hierarchy: Existing measures of clustering similarity

 \subsection{Adjusted Rand index (ARI)}

-A popular extension of the Rand index, called the adjusted Rand index (ARI), considers the average of the measure in the context of a random ensemble of clusterings \cite{Vinh2009nmicorrection, Hubert1985adjrand, Albatineh2006corrchance, Gates2017impact}.
-Such a correction for chance uses the expected similarity of all pair-wise comparisons between clusterings specified by a random null model to establish a baseline; the resulting similarity values have a new interpretation that facilitates comparisons within a set of clusterings.
-Specifically, once corrected for chance, a similarity value of $1$ still corresponds to identical clusterings, but a value of $0$ now corresponds to the expected value amongst random clusterings.
-Positive values of corrected similarly better reflect an intuitive comparison of clusterings, although they are still slightly biased \cite{Steinley2016varadjrand}.
-However, the correction process also introduces negative values for similarity that occur when two clusterings are less similar than would be expected by chance.
+A popular extension of the Rand index, called the adjusted Rand index (ARI), considers the average of the measure in the context of the permutation model for random clusterings \cite{Hubert1985adjrand, Albatineh2006corrchance, Gates2017impact}.

-The commonly used adjusted Rand index (ARI) of Hubert and Arabie \cite{Hubert1985adjrand} calculates the expectation of the Rand index under the assumption that random clusterings are drawn from the permutation model.
 In the permutation model the number and size of clusters within a clustering are fixed; all random clusterings are generated by shuffling the elements between the fixed clusters.
 The expectation of the Rand index with respect to the permutation model follows from the fact that the entries in Table \ref{tbl:cont} follow a generalized hypergeometric distribution.
-Taking $Q^\mathcal{A} = \sum_{k=1}^{K_{\mathcal{A}}}\binom{a_k}{2}$ and $Q^\mathcal{B} = \sum_{m=1}^{K_{\mathcal{B}}}\binom{b_m}{2}$, the expectation $\mathbb{E}_{perm}[RI(\mathcal{A},\mathcal{B})]$ of the Rand index with respect to the permutation model for the cluster size sequences of clusterings $\mathcal{A}$ and $\mathcal{B}$ is given by:
+Taking $Q^\mathcal{A} = \sum_{k=1}^{K_{\mathcal{A}}}\binom{a_k}{2}$ and $Q^\mathcal{B} = \sum_{m=1}^{K_{\mathcal{B}}}\binom{b_m}{2}$, the expectation $\mathbb{E}_{perm}[RI(\mathcal{A},\mathcal{B})]$ of the Rand index with respect to the permutation model for the cluster size sequences of clusterings $\mathcal{A}$ and $\mathcal{B}$ is given by: \begin{linenomath*}